informatics-isi-edu/hatrac/REST-API.md

 - **401 Unauthorized**: the client is not authenticated and anonymous creation of such a namespace is not supported.
-- **403 Forbidden**: the client is authenticated but does not have sufficient privilege to create the namespace.
+- **403 Forbidden**: the client is authenticated but does not have sufficient privilege to create or update the namespace.
-- **409 Conflict**: the namespace cannot be created due to a conflict with existing state of the service:
+- **409 Conflict**: the namespace cannot be created or updated due to a conflict with existing state of the service:
   - The _parent path_ does not denote a namespace
-  - The namespace already exists
+  - The namespace already exists and the request had the wrong `Content-Type`

 ### Namespace Listing Retrieval